By Matt Collins, SVP of Marketing, Simulmedia

 At every one of my career stops, I’ve developed something of a love affair with the media channels at my immediate fingertips.
 Post-MBA (go Hoosiers!)
 I worked in video games, where I managed millions of dollars in TV media.
 Producing commercials was some of the most fun I’ve ever had—or ever will have—in marketing.
 Later, I worked on mobile apps at Nokia and Microsoft, and boy, did I cheerlead hard for mobile marketing.

 I think the tendency to become exuberant, perhaps irrationally so, about the work that’s right in front of us is pretty common.
 The recent announcement that Kochava and Simulmedia made about giving Kochava customers access to TV viewing data has inspired me in a different way, having worked on both sides of mobile and TV, and therefore recognizing the potential this partnership offers marketers of both stripes.
 To reiterate the opportunity this partnership yields, I want to deliver the most valuable insights I’ve learned about top-of-funnel, TV advertising for those who work in performance at the funnel’s bottom, primarily through mobile.
-(My friends at Kochava are working on a piece of mobile’s bottom of funnel value for brand/upper funnel marketers, so go read that as soon as you finish here.)

 Here, then, are the five most important things mobile marketers should know about linear TV, the stuff that comes through cable boxes or over-the-air and still reaches about 96% of all American households.
 1